codedfiles/glowing-broccoli/Gateways.md

 ## Burning and Releasing BTC

 At any point, users can burn an arbitrary amount of renBTC.
 At the same time, they must specify a Bitcoin address.
 The Darknodes powering RenVM will eventually observe this burn event on Ethereum, and after 12 confirmations will create a RenVM transaction to release the respective amount of BTC to the specified Bitcoin address.
-See [Gateway Safety and Fees]() for more information about the fees that must be paid to RenVM.

 The user does not need to take any action other than burning renBTC and specifying their Bitcoin address.
 RenVM will automatically see the burn event, generate a signed Bitcoin transaction to release BTC to the specified Bitcoin address, and submit the Bitcoin transaction.​

-RenVM engages its [consensus algorithm]() to agree on the order in which to process burns, the UTXOs to use when building the Bitcoin transaction, and the amount of SATs to use for the Bitcoin transaction fees.
+RenVM engages its [consensus algorithm](https://github.com/renproject/ren/wiki/Consensus) to agree on the order in which to process burns, the UTXOs to use when building the Bitcoin transaction, and the amount of SATs to use for the Bitcoin transaction fees.
 To optimise these fees, RenVM batches multiple burns into a single Bitcoin transaction with multiple outputs.
 Any left over BTC is refunded to the gateway public key.
 RenVM will favour using UTXOs in gateway scripts over UTXOs in the gateway public key.

 See the [GatewayJS documentation]() for examples of how to burn renBTC using JavaScript.

 ## Epochs

 At the end of every epoch, the gateway private keys must be rotated.
 Darknodes eventually become inactive and deregister withdraw their bond (at epoch periodicity.
 It is required for safety that no deregistered Darknode has a Shamir’s secret shares for an active gateway private key.
-By rotating the key at the end of every epoch, rotation aligns exactly with the (de)registration of Darknodes (see [Darknode Registry]()), and changing which Darknodes are responsible for shards (see [Sharding]()).
+By rotating the key at the end of every epoch, rotation aligns exactly with the (de)registration of Darknodes (see [Darknode Registry](https://github.com/renproject/ren/wiki/Darknode-Registry)), and changing which Darknodes are responsible for shards (see [Sharding](https://github.com/renproject/ren/wiki/Sharding)).

 The Darknodes responsible for the shard at epoch `E` will generate a new ECDSA private key using the RZL sMPC algorithm (no Darknodes ever see the private key).
 This is done is such a way that the new ECDSA public key is known, but the respective Shamir’s secret shares are encrypted for the Darknodes at epoch `E+1`.
 The Darknodes at `E` combine all UTXOs into a single transaction that forwards all BTC to the newly generated ECDSA public key.

-The ECDSA public key and encrypted Shamir’s secret shares are stored as state in the base block (see [Consensus]()).
+The ECDSA public key and encrypted Shamir’s secret shares are stored as state in the base block (see [Consensus](https://github.com/renproject/ren/wiki/Consensus)).
 The Darknodes at epoch `E+1` get the public key and their respective share of the private key from the base block, and the rotation is finished.
 For the duration of epoch `E+1`, the Darknodes at epoch `E` will continue to support gateway scripts built at epoch `E`, and will transform all relevant RenVM transactions for `E+1`.

 ## Fees
 ​